draeger-lab/refinegems/THIRD_PARTY_LICENSES.md

 MetaNetX states that, except where otherwise noted, data from the site are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-MetaNetX also notes that MNXref data can be subject to the original licensing restrictions of external source resources.
+MetaNetX also notes that MNXref data can be subject to the original licence restrictions of external source resources.

 ## ModelSEED